Nundah suburb profile

 Nundah rental market trends

-The rental market in Nundah has experienced moderate growth, with house rents increasing by 6.2% over the past year to $690 per week, while unit rents have risen by 7.3% to $590 per week.
-This steady growth, coupled with Nundah's convenient location and community amenities, makes it an attractive option for both renters and investors seeking stable returns in a vibrant suburb.
+The rental market in Nundah has experienced moderate growth, with house rents increasing by 7.2% over the past year to $745 per week, while unit rents have risen by 6.1% to $610 per week.
+With its strategic location and ongoing development, Nundah continues to attract renters and investors seeking a vibrant suburban lifestyle with promising returns.

 Suburbs near Nundah